yifu0529/github.io/Pages/outreach.md

 nav_order: 5
 ---

 *I did a range of academic outreach and communication works during my PhD.
-I am so greteful for these experiences and friends to help me go through ups and downs in research, isolated life during pandemic.*
+I am so greteful for these experiences and friends to help me go through ups and downs in research, find a fuller life during pandemic.*

 **University**